 IRS income tax forms are the official documents used to report income, expenses, and other financial transactions.
 In order to figure out whether or not you owe the federal government taxes or if you’ve overpaid in the past year, you’ll need to file a tax return.

 A tax return consists of this documentation.
-While residents of all states use the same federal forms, you may also have to fill out specific state tax forms as well, unless you live in one of the nine states that do not collect state taxes on earned wages.
+While residents of all states use the same federal forms, you may also have to fill out specific state tax forms as well, unless you live in one of the states that do not collect state taxes on earned wages.
 You may also have to fill out certain forms if you live or work in a certain city as well.
 Check with your particular state and local tax departments or divisions to see if any additional paperwork is necessary to file at tax time.

-As mentioned earlier, since there are hundreds of different tax documents, the whole process of understanding your taxes can be dizzying.
+Since there are hundreds of different tax documents, the whole process of understanding your taxes can be dizzying.
 That’s why knowing the exact forms you’ll need can help you feel less overwhelmed and may prevent you from making any mistakes when filing.

-That’s an important point.
 Submitting a tax return that doesn’t report all your income can trigger an IRS tax audit.
 You can also incur penalties and interest if you’ve submitted a return with errors and don’t file an amended one.
 And, yes, there’s a form for that, too.

 15 Different Types of Tax Forms